Your study is important to you, but somehow you are distracted and get stuck in something unproductive.

 Why You Procrastinate Studying

-There are at least three reasons why your emotional part triggers this easily.
+There are at least three reasons why you might find yourself procrastinating.

 1. Annoying Tasks

-While I was in school, I hated taking notes on a dry and long academic read.
+When I was in school, I hated taking notes—especially those long boring lectures.

-But I noticed that when I procrastinate when studying, I’m only pushing the pain forward.
+But I noticed that when I procrastinate, I only push the pain forward.

-It’s similar to most students; when they don’t want something done, they either grab their phones or check somewhere.
+When they don’t want something done, they either grab their phones or check something else.

 Well, it’s unhealthy.
 Eventually, these tasks stand at the other end and cause us more pain.